ncl7/MiniProject2_Statistics/README.md

 - [X] Calculator Blueprint (Kelley)

 ## Overview
-This repository is an example of how to calculate general statistics variables using classes, decorators, and unittesting.
-The data used is female height data in the United States which was retrieved from: https://www.kaggle.com/mustafaali96/weight-height
+This repository is an example of how to calculate general statistics variables using classes, decorators, and unit testing.
+The data used is female and male height data in the United States which was retrieved from [Kaggle](https://www.kaggle.com/mustafaali96/weight-height)

 ## Statistical Formulas Covered